 Hence tiger photography requires special skill set and assistance of experienced naturalist guides.
-The activity requires good enough of time and resources as well.
-Indiafootprints fulfills all the criteria thanks to years of experience and required resources.
+The activity requires good enough of time, and resources as well.
+Indiafootprints fulfills all the criteria thanks to years of experience, and required resources.
 The virtues have also shaped our itineraries that take you to habitats with dense tiger population.

-You need not be a professional or have expensive equipment, amateurs and holiday makers with basic equipment have fared surprisingly well.
-So contact us and make your dream come true.
+You need not be a professional or have expensive equipment, amateurs, and holiday makers with basic equipment have fared surprisingly well.
+So contact us, and make your dream come true.

 It is a tiger reserve and National Park with history.
 And also a healthy population of tigers defines Ranthambhore.
-Being a dry deciduous forest with abundant prey tigers are much easier to spot film or photograph.
-The park administration provides for short and extensive safaris the later being more suited for photography.
+Being a dry deciduous forest with abundant prey, tigers are much easier to spot film or photograph.
+The park administration provides for short and extensive safaris, the later being more suited for photography.
 Other options to shoot using the camera are the sloth bear, marsh crocodile, deer, wild boar, Nilgai, chinkara and other mega fauna.
 Photographers with longer lens can also capture images of strikingly beautiful birds of the park.
-Sunlight is very good most of the time of the year providing the best opportunity to film or photographers in the wild.
+Sunlight is very good most of the time of the year providing, the best opportunity to film or photographers in the wild.

-The reserve comprises of mixed moist dry deciduous tropical forests, marshy grasslands, bamboo, Sal and aquatic systems in form of rivulets, streams, ponds and water holes.
+The reserve comprises of mixed moist dry deciduous tropical forests, marshy grasslands, bamboo, Sal, and aquatic systems in form of rivulets, streams, ponds, and water holes.
 The undulating cliffs or table top mountains are unique to Bandhavgarh.
 The diverse habitats accords opportunity to photograph the big cats in different ecosystems and settings while on expedition at Bandhavgarh.

 The Kipling Country boasts of more than 100 tigers.
-It is home to many species of mega fauna especially the hard ground swamp deer successful conservation has brought laurels to the reputation of Kanha National Park.
+It is home to many species of mega fauna especially the hard ground swamp deer.
+It's successful conservation has brought laurels to the reputation of Kanha National Park.
 The park conserves other animals like the illusive leopard, sloth bear, bison, deer, wild dog, rhesus macaque, langur, wild boar, wolf, Nilgai, chevrotain, jackal and nocturnal animals like the fox, civet and porcupine.

 The forest types are mixed moist dry deciduous tropical, extensive grasslands, Sal and bamboo.
-Rivers Halon and Banjar and their tributaries are the lifeline of this diverse ecosystem.
+Rivers Halon and Banjar, and their tributaries are the lifeline of this diverse ecosystem.
 The reserve is ideal for tiger photography in picturesque settings.
 This destination is one of the most preferred for nature photography in India.